eigerco/polka-storage/docs/src/storagext-cli/storage-provider.md

 ### `pre-commit`

-The `pre-commit` command allows you to pre-commit a sector with deals that have been published by `market publish-storage-deals`.
-The pre-committed sector has to be proven or the deals will not activate and will be slashed.
+The `pre-commit` command allows you to pre-commit a sector with deals that `market publish-storage-deals` have published.
+The pre-committed sector has to be proven, or the deals will not activate and will be slashed.

 ### Parameters